Why

 Stelika Linking Partners

-(ignored bold red type on the site he
+(ignored bold red type on the site he wrote to

 March 2004